cuboids/cuboids.github.io/_posts/2020-01-14-don't-trust-the-minimalists.md

 <span class="image left"><img src="{{ 'assets/images/coffee-medres.jpg' | relative_url }}" alt="" /></span>

-<p>According to two people who call themselves "The Minimalists" we should buy the "Pakt Coffee Kit".
+<p>According to two people who call themselves "The Minimalists" we should buy the "Pakt Coffee Kit" (see <a href="https://c1.iggcdn.com/indiegogo-media-prod-cld/image/upload/c_limit,w_695/v1566510901/sltqcc7gewvbj9ux8hnx.png">here</a> for a picture).
 Let's wind back a bit.
-What
-do they mean with minimalism?
+What do they mean with minimalism?
 From their website:</p>

 <p><blockquote cite="https://www.theminimalists.com/minimalism/">
 Minimalism is a tool that can assist you in finding freedom. . . .
 Freedom from the trappings of the consumer culture we’ve built our lives around.
 Real freedom.